Curtis LeMay: Vice presidential candidacy, 1968

 For the 1968 presidential election, LeMay originally supported former Republican Vice President Richard Nixon; he turned down two requests by former Alabama Governor George Wallace to join his newly formed American Independent Party, that year, on the grounds that a third-party candidacy might hurt Nixon's chances at the polls.
 (By coincidence, Wallace had served as a sergeant in a unit commanded by LeMay during World War II before LeMay had Wallace transferred to the 477th Bombardment Group.)

-In 1968 LeMay threw his support to Wallace and became his vice-presidential running mate on the American Independent Party ticket.
+In 1968, LeMay threw his support to Wallace and became his vice-presidential running mate on the American Independent Party ticket.
 The campaign saw Wallace's record on racial segregation heavily scrutinized.

 Wallace's staff began to consider LeMay to be "politically tone-deaf" as LeMay made several comments at campaign events speculating about the possibility of nuclear war, including the press conference where Wallace introduced LeMay as his running mate, where LeMay voiced his belief that there were many situations where the use of nuclear weapons would be efficient and that dropping nuclear bombs would result in positive outcomes for the environment.
 LeMay's arguments that the American public had a "phobia" of atomic weapons failed to change the perception that some American voters had of the Wallace-LeMay ticket.

-The Wallace-LeMay AIP ticket received 13.5% of the popular vote, higher than most third party candidacies in the US, and carried five states for a total of 46 electoral votes.
+The Wallace-LeMay American Independent Party (AIP) ticket received 13.5% of the popular vote, higher than most third party candidacies in the United States, and carried five states for a total of 46 electoral votes.

 Honors

 LeMay was honored by several countries for his military service.
 His U.S. military decorations included the Distinguished Service Cross, the Distinguished Service Medal with two oak leaf clusters, the Silver Star, the Distinguished Flying Cross with two oak leaf clusters, and the Air Medal with three oak leaf clusters.
 He was also a recipient of the French Légion d'honneur and on December 7, 1964 the Japanese government conferred on him the First Order of Merit with the Grand Cordon of the Order of the Rising Sun.
 He was elected to the Alfalfa Club in 1957 and served as a general officer for 21 years.

 In 1977, LeMay was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

-The Air Force has the General Curtis E. LeMay Award named in his honor.
+The United States Air Force has the General Curtis E. LeMay Award named in his honor.
 The award recognizes the best large installation-level Force Support Squadron.

 Personal life

-On June 9, 1934, LeMay married Helen Estelle Maitland (died 1992), with whom he had one child, Patricia Jane LeMay Lodge, known as Janie.
+On June 9, 1934, LeMay married Helen Estelle Maitland (died 1992), with whom he had one child.

-Curtis LeMay was also initiated to the York Rite Freemasonry in the Lakewood Lodge No. 601, Lakewood, Ohio.
+LeMay was also initiated to the York Rite Freemasonry, in the Lakewood Lodge No. 601 of Lakewood, Ohio.